We are known as an official “Bucket List” location!

-Buyer beware, not all zip lines tours are created equal.
-What is really scary is that zip lines in NC are regulated at the county level, not the state.
-This means some zip lines in NC did not even get inspected by a building inspector or are required to have a permit!
-This is why you will see some based in trees and use 3/8” cable and half body harnesses with ground landings on non galvanized hardware holding the zip lines in the air.
+What is REALLY scary is that zip lines in NC are regulated at the county level, not the state.
+This means some zip lines in NC don’t even get inspected by a building inspector or are required to have a permit!
+This is why you will see some zip lines based in trees and use 3/8” cable and only half-body harnesses with ground landings on non-galvanized hardware holding the zip lines in the air.

-We spared no expense as you can see in the use of sky towers instead of trees and full body harnesses instead of half body waist only.
-Our zip lines don’t end up on the ground where you have to hike to the next one, we fly you from tower to tower.
-With an amazing course and yearly certification by ACCT & Red Cross, a modern bathroom facility, matched with the construction to pass the IBC 2009 building code, and best of class equipment, the tickets are going to be higher than tours that cut corners and did it on the cheap.
+We spare no expense, as you can see in the use of sky towers instead of trees and full-body harnesses instead of half-body, waist only harnesses.
+Our zip lines don’t end on the ground where you have to hike to the next one.
+We fly you from tower to tower.
+With an amazing course and yearly certification by the ACCT & Red Cross, a modern bathroom facility, matched with the construction to pass the IBC 2009 building code, and best-of-class equipment, the tickets are going to be higher than tours that cut corners and do it on the cheap.

 Many of us go on cruises or run across zip lines in our travels and just assume they are safe since they are open.
-Fact is the zip line industry is not regulated in most states.
+The fact is that the zip line industry is not regulated in most states.
 So, here are some things you should look for the next time you find yourself getting ready to take that excursion out of the country or even here in the USA.

-Is there a road at each landing deck to allow a rescue ladder truck in case of an emergency.
+Is there a road at each landing deck to allow a rescue ladder truck in case of an emergency?
 There is a saying that you have a “golden hour” to get medical help in most emergencies.
-If you see landing decks in the middle of the woods/jungle with no access you have to wonder, what if the unexpected happens and you or a family member needs that golden hour to survive a heart attack or any medical emergency.
+If you see landing decks in the middle of the woods/jungle with no access, you have to wonder, What if the unexpected happens and you or a family member needs that golden hour to survive a heart attack or any medical emergency.

-If the course is in the US and is built to the IBC code (International Building Code) you will see hand rails on the landing decks.
-If the landing decks are hanging in trees, like most of the tours out of the country that is a sure sign that it was not inspected by a building inspector or passed IBC code.
+If the course is in the U.S. and is built to the IBC code (International Building Code), you will see hand rails on the landing decks.
+If the landing decks are hanging in trees, like most of the tours out of the country, that is a sure sign that it was not inspected by a building inspector or passed IBC code.